 Negative reviews are part and parcel of doing business both online and offline.
 Even the world’s best-run businesses will do something wrong at some point, which may lead to a customer leaving an unhappy review.

-Negative reviews are not the end of the World and should not be shied away from.
+But negative reviews are not the end of the World and should not be shied away from.
 Savvy consumers rarely trust a business that has hundreds of straight 5-star reviews - 68% of consumers actually trust reviews more when they see both positive and negative reviews!

 Handled well, they can actually be your friend, helping you to learn more about your current customers and business offerings and do better in the future.
 Here's to turning positives into negatives - after all flowers can't grow without the rain!